oscardelalanza/the-weather-app/README.md

 ### Prerequisites

 - `npm`
-- `git`
+- `Git`

 ### Setup

-To clone the project into your local environment do the following
+To clone the project into your local environment do the following.

-- Open a new `terminal` window and navigate to the directory where the project will be stored
+- Open a new `terminal` window and navigate to the directory where the project will be stored.
-- Run the command `git clone git@github.com:oscardelalanza/the-weather-app.git`
+- Run the command `git clone git@github.com:oscardelalanza/the-weather-app.git`.
-- Run the command `cd the-weather-app` to enter to the project directory
+- Run the command `cd the-weather-app` to enter to the project directory.

 ### Install

-To install the requires packages do the following
+To install the requires packages do the following.

-- Inside `the-weather-app` directory run the command `npm install`
+- Inside `the-weather-app` directory run the command `npm install`.

 ### Usage